TrustMint TrustMint

 Your customers trust you with their car.
 They just forgot to tell Google.

-Happy customers drive away and never think about you again – until something else breaks.
-TrustMint catches them right after pickup, when they're relieved and grateful.
+Customers drive away and rarely think about you again – until something else breaks.
+TrustMint reaches them right after pickup, when the repair is still fresh.

 Sound familiar?